Engee documentation

 Details

-Connect this port to the S port of the unit from the library Moisture & Trace Gas Sources to add or remove moisture and impure gases.
+Connect this port to the S port of the library block Moisture & Trace Gas Sources for adding or removing moisture and impurity gases.

 Dependencies

-To use this port, set the Moisture and trace gas source parameters to Controlled.
+To use this port, set the parameter Moisture and trace gas source meaning Controlled.

 Program usage name